The replication crisis has engulfed different branches of science, and the social sciences have been hit the hardest.

 And even more reputable publications like The Independent didn’t hold back.

-If anything, they went even further when they dropped the term “psycho-babble” (italic is mine and so is the triple question mark):
+If anything, they went even further when they dropped the term “psycho-babble” (bold is mine and so is the triple question mark):

 Psychology has long been the butt of jokes (???) about its deep insight into the human mind (…) and now a study has revealed that much of its published research really is psycho-babble.